txerpa/data-healer/README.md

 a fast and friendly interface.
 You just have to define some configs and give it a CSV input and start to categorize.
 Each new categorization is registered in a new CSV with the same shape as the input one and an extra category column.

-Finally, if you have tried first to infer the category with an unsupervised learning algorithm you can specify this inferred column as a default option to speed up the category selection process.
+Finally, if you have tried first to infer classes with an unsupervised learning algorithm you can specify this inferred column as a default option to speed up the category selection process.